midtown-ai/glossary/glossary/d.md

  See also [D], [Labeling Service], [Majority Vote Algorithm]

-# DBSCAN
+# DBSCAN Algorithm

- To use for clustering when k-mean fails.
-With k-Mean, we look for round clusters.
+ To use for clustering when the [k-means clustering algorithm] fails.
+With k-Means, we look for round clusters.
 With DBSCAN, the radius (epsilon) is from every point in the cluster ==> the cluster shape does not need to be round!
 If epion is too large --> gigantic cluster.
 If too small, --> ...

- See also [D], [K-Mean Failure]
+ See also [D], ...

 # Decision Boundary